 Introduces students to contemporary approaches to second language acquisition.
-Topics include models of second language acquisition, learner variables, the human capacity for language and its availability throughout the lifespan, developmental stages and effects of instruction.
+Topics include models of second language acquisition, learner variables, the human capacity for language and its availability throughout the lifespan, developmental stages, and effects of instruction.
 Students will examine samples of learner language and analyze them on their own terms.
-Prerequisite: At least two years of foreign/second language study (not necessarily at the college level).

 Half of the 6,000 languages spoken today are endangered.
 This course explores why languages are at risk and investigates how minority and indigenous languages can be revitalized.
 Case studies highlight practical solutions currently being used in diverse communities.
-Students choose a particular endangered language as their focus of study.
-Prerequisite: At least two years of foreign/second language study.
+Students choose a particular endangered language as their focus of study

 Presents phonetic manifestations of foreign accent to describe what factors in a learner language might impact accent and intelligibility when speaking English.
 Introduces methods for teaching pronunciation to second language learners, and how to measure progress and develop strategies for specific pronunciation difficulties.

+P or C: SLST-S 305.
 Provides ten hours of supervised teaching English as a second language to adult learners, including practice with developing a needs assessment, placement testing, syllabus and lesson design, and materials development.
 Students will also create a teaching portfolio.
 Lectures focus on principles and best practices related to language teaching.
-Prerequisite: previous or concurrent SLST-T305

 These courses are taught through the College of Arts and Sciences, and to take one such course is a requirement for all bachelor's degrees in the College.
 Credit for these courses may also be counted toward the Undergraduate Minor in Second Language Studies.